March 1, 2021

 When considering whether or how to engage with others in a specific situation, we recommend that you consider these three factors.
 If you decide to go ahead with it, try to maximize the use the above methods of distancing to minimize the risk.

-In our view, there has been insufficient attention paid to minimizing biological risk and the severity of infection.
-Increasingly, it is known that COVID-19 involves an initial period of a few days of generally low symptoms, which in some individuals then gives rise to an immune response that has the potential for life-threatening illness and post-illness long-term complications (fatigue, cognitive and mood issues, respiratory or cardiovascular deficits).
+Alongside of this, it may be helpful to take steps to minimize biological risk and the severity of infection.
+Maintaining or achieving a healthy body weight and optimizing blood sugar, nutrition, and physical fitness are the cornerstone of this approach.
+Additionally, it is known that COVID-19 involves an initial period of a few days of generally low symptoms, which in some individuals then gives rise to an immune response that has the potential for life-threatening illness and post-illness long-term complications (fatigue, cognitive and mood issues, respiratory or cardiovascular deficits).
 In other words, like some other infections such as Lyme (which we see a lot of in our practice) the “host response” (individual biological health) is important in determining the course of the illness.

-- Antioxidants such as Vitamin C 1000 mg twice daily prior to illness, or 1000 mg hourly to the point of diarrhea early in the course of illness
+- Antioxidants such as Vitamin C 1000 mg twice daily prior to illness, and 2000-3000 mg three times daily early in the course of illness

-- Zinc 30 mg daily prior to illness or four times daily early in the course of illness
+- Melatonin 3-5 mg once daily prior to illness and two to three times daily early in the course of illness

 - Inhalation of nebulized hydrogen peroxide 3% solution several times daily prior to illness, or hourly early in the course of illness; a video demonstrating this technique is at https://archive.earthclinic.com/remedies/hydrogen_peroxide_inhalation.html